bryanwills/my-settings/windows/README.md

 | Left Windows | Left Alt      |
 | Right Alt   | Right Ctrl |

 The right Alt to right Ctrl mapping is for using Alt + IJKL as cursors keys (will be handled in AutoHotkey below).
 Without this remapping sometimes the cursor keys usage would end up selecting a menu (which is the default Alt behaviour in windows).
+Sometimes the Left Alt will still cause some bleeps though, so in the future I might neet to swap it too.

 #### 2. AutoHotkey